advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 The bottleneck is the scale of the total complexity, not the complexity of each individual part.

-Regarding the issue of the safety, a such system will not pose any danger to humans or the environment, as long the hardware does not allow it to make actions that go undetected and which have not shown up under testing.
+For safety concerns, a such system will not pose any danger to humans or the environment, as long the hardware does not allow it to make actions that go undetected and which have not shown up under testing.
 Without evolutionary pressure that favors dangerous behavior, an evolved population of algorithms will not evolve dangerous behavior.
+Also, reduced complexity restricts the range of theoretically possible dangerous behavior.

 A system designed to fix climate change does not need to evolve its hardware, but only the software that controls the hardware.
+If one unit displays undesirable behavior, it can swap its software from a unit that displays desirable behavior.

 In nature, evolution happens by random mutations and cell mechanisms for turning genes on/off.
 This requires many generations before an adoptive behavior emerges across the population.